 - In a large bowl, combine the flour, milk and sourdough starter and mix it well together.
-Cover the bowl with a dinner plate to stop the batter drying out, and leave it to stand on the bench for 4-6 hours.
-Alternatively, place the batter in the fridge overnight.
+Cover the bowl with a dinner plate or a lid to stop the batter drying out.
+Leave it to stand on the bench for 4-6 hours at room temperature or refrigerate overnight.

 - Once the batter has fermented, separate the eggs.
-Add the egg whites to a clean bowl.
+Add the egg whites to a clean bowl and set aside.
 Add the egg yolks to the batter and mix them in alongside the sugar, melted butter and salt.